 Tours are provided by operators and scientists at PWD’s drinking water and wastewater treatment facilities.
 Click on the link above to learn about the facilities, eligibility criteria, and to request a tour.

 PWD has been a longstanding member of the Southern Maine Children’s Water Festival Planning Committee.
 This free, full day Festival is held each May at the University of Southern Maine’s Portland Campus.
-Application information for the 2020 Festival will be available here in December.
+Environmentally-affiliated organizations provide classroom and exhibit hall activities, a stage show and water trivia competitions.